transdigiware/blockchain/howto/ibp-console-import-nodes.md

 Importing a peer is performed from the **Nodes** tab.
 1. Click **Add Peer**, followed by **Import an existing peer** and then click **Next**.
-2. Select the location where the peer was originally deployed from the **Certificate Authority location** drop-down list.
+2. Select the location where the peer was originally deployed from the **Peer location** drop-down list.
 3. Click **Add file** to upload the peer JSON file that was exported from the console where it was originally deployed.
 4. Set the admin identity for the peer by clicking **Existing identity** and selecting the peer admin identity that you imported into your console wallet.